Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in AD

 Cross-Seeding Mechanisms

-The synergy between amyloid and tau in neuritic plaques involves physical cross-seeding at the molecular level[@huang2023]:
+The synergy between amyloid and tau in neuritic plaques involves physical cross-seeding at the molecular level2Spatial relationship between amyloid and tau in AD (2018)2018 · PMID 29474158Open reference7:

 1. Aβ42-tau physical interaction: Aβ42 oligomers directly bind tau protein, promoting its aggregation into β-sheet rich structures.
 Surface-bound Aβ42 on amyloid fibrils provides a template for tau misfolding.